ibm-cloud-docs/data-virtualization/iam.md

 ## Features of {{site.data.keyword.Bluemix_notm}} IAM
 {: #features}

-The following IAM features are implemented for the Data Virtualization managed service with two types of supported identities:
+The following IAM features are implemented for the {{site.data.keyword.dv_short}} managed service with two types of supported identities:

 ### IBMid
 {: #iam_ibmid}